SteveBennetts/firstone/README.md

 # firstone
-Thjis is my first ever try
+This is my first ever try

+im steve 38 from peterborough